During my critiquing of works on this site and others, I've noticed a near epidemic of two particular mistakes I'd like to call attention to.

 "In the refrigerator?"
 Sage responded.

-They overuse synonyms for 'said'.
+They overuse 'said' or, even more distracting, they overuse its synonyms.
 'Said' is generally an invisible word, which is why it can get away with being used often—which is why this sort of thing technically isn't a mistake.
-The real problem starts because each line of dialog tends to have a similar sentence structure, so it all starts sounding the same.
+The real problem starts because each line of dialogue, plus the tag, tends to have a similar sentence structure, so it all starts sounding the same.
 Also, some lines stand best on their own: 'In the refrigerator?' should speak for itself, and tagging it as Sage's line just stretches out a line that is better concise.

 And then there's the habit of having a person get two dialog tags to one exchange.